itsvyle/fortunes/README.md

 It can read fortunes after they have been compiled by my fortune-generator, written in Go: https://github.com/itsvyle/fortune-generator

+By default, it'll look for a `fortunes.vyle` folder and it's associated fortunes in ~/.config/fortunes

 # General use

 Note that this is the base feature set; all languages will not support all the options; checkout the README file in each language directory